gamblevore/speedie/Documentation/VM.md

 **Only needs approx-100 instructions (once finished).
 I have 77 so far but SIMD is missing.
 ARM needs over 1000!**

+### Inbuilt ASM-Viewer

+People who have used [godbolt.org](http://godbolt.org) know how useful this tool can be.
+It is used for all sorts of things, but mostly to check if your code compiles to code that is as good as you know it can be.
+Or to avoid disasterous compiler-bugs that lower efficiency unexpectedly.
+Such as refusing to use SIMD when it should.

+Well...
+Perry has an inbuilt ASM-Viewer!
+Just press Command-9 (Ctrl-9 on Linux) to view the ASM for any function you are editing.
+Speedie already optimises it's code "tastefully", to make a good balance of debuggability and speed.

+And considering that Speedie only has one compile-target (release builds ARE debug-builds), this means you can easily check the final output of your code.

+Using Perry's inbuilt godbolt.org... this gives speed-freaks an extra advantage, it is instant unlike godbolt.org!

 ### Other nice things to know abou:

 • Within 1.5 years of community acceptance, an ARM-JIT will be created.
 This will run speedie apps on ARM-CPUs at full native speed.